- Religious Education

 Within class lessons, the children learn to sing, rap and beatbox.
 They explore a variety of instruments, both tuned and untuned and learn ways to play them as individuals and within a group.
 They are immersed in music from different times and cultures, exploring and comparing it with music from their own lives.
 They love to compose; from a few notes to piano pieces, fanfares to Christmas carols, the children learn to notate their compositions in a variety of ways.

-Extra-curricular activities include Sing Out! (our Monday morning wake me up for children and parents), The Choir (Years 3-6), Joyful Noise (by invitation) and Boys Don't Sing - our very popular all boys choir.
-Instrumentalists are catered for by a variety of music groups such as brass, wind and string groups, all geared to the individual needs of the children.
-The school has a wind band, an orchestra and a samba band.
+Extra-curricular activities include Sing Out! (our Monday morning 'wake me up' for children and parents), The Choir (Years 3-6) and Joyful Noise (by invitation).
+Instrumentalists enjoy a variety of music groups such as brass, wind and string groups, all geared to the individual needs of the children.
+The school also has an orchestra and a samba band.